mickaelyoshua/data-structure-algorithm/2-Algorithm-Analysis/README.md

 * **Factorial functions:** f(n) = n!

 > n! >> c^n >> n^3 >> n^2 >> n * log n >> n >> log n >> 1

+## Logarithm
+Two implications of logarithm's properties are important to appreciate from an algorithmic perspective:
+* *The base of logarithm has no real impact on the growth rate*
+* *Logarithms cut any function down to size*: The growth rate of any polinomial function is O(lg n)